-We are ready to learn We arrive on time; We are fully equipped; We wear our uniform correctly and proudly; We adopt the correct mindset to seize the opportunities of lessons.
-We are respectful We listen to each other and our teacher and if we disagree, we disagree with respect for the other person's position We care for all our community through our actions and choices We care for our environment and our surroundings We are safe We are never verbally or physically unkind to each other; We tell people and seek help when needed; We make sure we are in the right place.
+We arrive on time; We are fully equipped; We wear our uniform correctly and proudly; We adopt the correct mindset to seize the opportunities of lessons.
+We listen to each other and our teacher and if we disagree, we disagree with respect for the other person's position We care for all our community through our actions and choices We care for our environment and our surroundings We are never verbally or physically unkind to each other; We tell people and seek help when needed; We make sure we are in the right place.

-Achievement and Behaviour comments will still be sent home and parents can access these via the Edulink One app.
-Half termly certificates for achievement will also be issued through departments and presented to students.
-Behaviour and Achievement comments will hold a higher value next year and so parents should expect to receive fewer than in recent times.
+Achievement and behaviour comments are sent home and parents can access these via the Edulink app.
+Half termly certificates for achievement are issued through departments and presented to students.
+Behaviour and achievement comments hold a high value in school so parents should expect that when they receive an achievement comment it is a sign of exceptional behaviour from their child..

-Teachers will be working hard to focus students on their behaviours and subsequent actions and promote opportunities to evaluate with them any poor behaviours before involving parents.
-If a Behaviour comment is logged, we encourage parents to speak to their child about the incident and unpick what went wrong and how to respond in the future.
-These types of conversation both in school and at home will have powerful impact on our young people and help support their journey to adulthood.
+Teachers work hard to focus students on their behaviour and subsequent actions promote opportunities to evaluate with them any poor behaviour before involving parents.
+If a behaviour comment is logged, we encourage parents to speak to their child about the incident and unpick what went wrong and how to respond in the future.
+These types of conversation both in school and at home will have a powerful impact on our young people and help support their journey to adulthood.